What is Occult? What is Biblical?

-- Through the sacraments ordained by the Lord: Baptism, and, as we continue in our walk, the Lord’s Supper, or Holy Communion.
-The Lord’s Supper is greatly ignored in the modern Church, to our great loss, for by it, if it is rightly and reverently performed, we are fed and noursihed by the spiritual bread and wine of the body and blood of the Lord, unto eternal life.
-By this means of grace we receive of the Lord, the Word, in a very real way.
+- Receiving the sacraments ordained by the Lord: Baptism, and, as we continue in our walk, the Lord’s Supper, or Holy Communion.
+The Lord’s Supper is ignored in much of the modern evangelical Church, to our great loss, for it is a means of grace that nourishes us up in the faith.
+I discovered this only years after leaving the Charismatic church, and wrote about it here.

 We do not deny the supernatural in true Christian experience

-It is not that the supernatural is ‘wrong’.
+It is not that the supernatural is necessarily ‘wrong’.
 That’s not the point.
-The point is that it is wrong for humans, whom God has placed in the natural and temporal realm, to, through unbiblical or occult means, reach outside into the supernatural.
-It is also wrong to invite supernatural spirits into the natural realm, much less into one’s mind or heart—God forbid!
-It is wrong and it is folly.
+The point is that it is wrong for humans, whom God has placed in the natural and temporal realm, to attempt to reach outside into the supernatural.
+It is also wrong to invite supernatural spirits into the natural realm.

-We do not deny that man is spirit and partakes spiritually of that other realm, in mysterious ways having to do, I suspect (but do not know), with the mind as a point of contact through thought and belief.
-Nor do we deny the supernatural aspects of true Christian experience.
+I do not deny that man is spirit and partakes spiritually of that other realm in mysterious ways — ways having to do, I suspect (but do not know), with the mind as a point of contact through thought and belief.
+Nor do I deny the supernatural aspects of true Christian experience.
 Salvation is supernatural—a wondrous miracle.
-The believer’s union and communion with God the Father by His Spirit is supernatural and our experience of it is subjective.
-God’s love shed abroad in our hearts and His tenderness moving us to new mercies are miracles.
+The believer’s union and communion with God the Father by his Spirit is supernatural and our experience of it is subjective.
+God’s love shed abroad in our hearts and his tenderness moving us to new mercies are miracles.
 God grants miracle healings and answers to prayer.
-We say only, leave supernatural work to Him!
-Be content with the humble and obedient ways He set for us to find Him, to learn of Him, and to abide in His presence.
+But we must leave the supernatural work to him.
+We must be content with the humble ways he set for us to find him, to learn of him, and to abide in his presence.